GW Application Form

 How often do the students work with Michael Kahn?

-Michael Kahn works with the students in both the Fall and Spring semesters.
-In the Fall term, students begin working on Shakespeare scenes with Michael in October and go through early December.
+In the latter part of the Fall term, students begin working on Shakespeare scenes with Michael Kahn.
 In the Spring, students spend about four weeks with him working on scenes from Jacobean plays.
+Michael’s participation is always subject to his availability.

 Are ACA students cast in shows at the Shakespeare Theatre Company during their training?